-By such achievements, we obtain a passport through time.
-James is still with us.
+By such achievements, we obtain a passport throughout one time only.
+But James is still with us.
 How is this possible?
-When Stanton said of Lincoln: "Now, he belongs to the ages", he linked his hero with times, people and manners far distant, - with Francis of Assisi, perhaps, or with Chiang-kai-chek.
+When Stanton said of Lincoln: "Now, he belongs to the ages," he linked his hero with times, people and manners far distant.
 In a similar manner, we celebrate our hero today because he is linked to people of the past and of the future, outside his code of work or manners.
-James' roots went down in the soil of time before the Great French Revolution; the branches, if I may say so, of his thought will stretch beyond the coming peace conference.
-Though a citizen of the peaceful era - between our Civil War (that last wave of the French Revolution) and the next great wave of the two World Wars, - William James belongs to the ages.
-In order to do him justice, we must connect the worker and gentleman of 1900 with the Non-Conformist and Free Thinker of the eighteenth century and the soldier of the 20th Century.
+James' roots went down in the soil of time before the great French Revolution; the branches, if I may say so, of his thought will stretch beyond the coming peace conference.
+Though a citizen of the peaceful era-between our Civil War (that last wave of the French Revolution) and the next great wave of the two World Wars,-William James belongs to the ages.
+In order to do him justice, we must connect the worker and gentleman of 1900 with the non-conformist and free thinker of the 18th century and the soldier of the 20th century.

-Since you all know hard work and fair play, and so can all identify yourselves with the worker and gentleman in James, you sympathize perhaps less readily with the Non-Conformist, the Free Thinker or the soldier, although the Free Thinker in James is perhaps more easily understood.
+Since you all know hard work and fair play, you can all

+identify yourselves with the worker and gentleman in James.
+You sympathize perhaps less readily with the non-conformist or the soldier.
+The free thinker in James, at least, is no stranger among us.
-Like the "enlightened" men of the 18th Century, James possessed an uncanny and sometimes absurd curiosity about anything and everything under the sun.
-He also was quite sure - at least most of the time - that all that man could say dealt with "things"

-in the universe.
+Like the "enlightened" men of the 18th century, James possessed an uncanny and sometimes absurd curiosity about anything and everything under the sun.
+He also was quite sure-at least most of the time-that all that man could say dealt with "things" in the universe.
 It was left to the generation after James to show that man and the world and God are not reducible to each other, and that they can not even borrow language from each other.
-Yet James belonged, with Bergson, to the generation that sought deliverance from mere worldliness and mere things.
-Though he actually defined Man as "a thing which", he at least disliked that state of affairs.
+Yet James belonged, with Bergson, to the generation that sought deliverance from mere world-liness and mere things.
+Though he actually defined man as "a thing which," he at least disliked that state of affairs.

 The free-thinker is often confused with the non-conformist.
-They differ as widely as the worker and the gentleman.
-The freethinker, like the worker, if left to himself becomes ruthless; he feeds on his objects like a bird of prey.
-The non-conformist is his moral counterpart.
-Because the non-conformist emigrated to America for his conscience' sake, he created there a nonconformist environment - a church, a congregation - at terrible expense: the non-conformist incarnated himself in his every breath and act and step, in the home, the school, the meetinghouse.
-Is William James such an "expensive" thinker and professor of his faith?
+But the two differ as widely as the worker and the gentleman.
+The free-thinker, like the worker if left to himself becomes ruthless; he feeds on his objects like a bird of prey.
+The non-conformist emigrated to America for his conscience' sake.
+He created there a non-conformist environment-a church, a congregation-at terrible expense: the non-conformist incarnated himself in his every breath and act and step, in the home, the school, the meetinghouse.
+Is William James such an

+"expensive" thinker and professor of his faith?